unepwcmc/unbl-cloudnativehacks/README.md

 ### Datasets

-The datasets we suggest to use are global and cloud native ready (COG Geotiff for rasters and Geoparquet for vectors)
+The datasets we suggest to use are global and cloud native ready (COG Geotiff for rasters and Geoparquet for vectors).

+⚠️ Don't forget to mention credits and be compliant with the license. ⚠️

 | #  | Topic | Dataset | Keywords | Cloud Native Data | Other Format |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |